-Methodologies, tools and databases are developed to support policy-makers.
-Research outputs are used in predicting and simulating the performance of transport systems; studies on the impact of transport policies and projects on environment, safety and socio-economics; evaluation of transport policies and projects; and monitoring transport systems.
-Decision support systems also include information systems and tools used in the commercial sector by fleet operators for the management and operation of commercial vehicle fleets.
+Methodologies, tools and databases are developed to support policy-makers in predicting and simulating the performance of transport systems; in impact studies of transport policies and projects on the environment, safety and socio-economics; evaluation of transport policies and projects; and monitoring transport systems.
+Decision-support systems include information systems and tools used in the commercial sector by fleet operators for the management and operation of commercial vehicle fleets.

 Research on environmental impacts addresses the adverse effects of transport such as air and water pollution, greenhouse gas emissions, noise, vibration, visual impacts, damage to nature protection areas, landscape, social impacts and waste disposal.
-Research includes assessment of the severity of these impacts, analysis of mitigation measures and the development of environmentally friendly technologies.
+The severity of these impacts is assessed, mitigation measures analysed and environmentally friendly technologies developed.

 This theme covers research on macro-economic and regional economic impacts of transport policies and transport technologies.
-Economic and regional impacts occur mainly through the mechanisms of cost savings and improved accessibility, as a result of various EU policy measures such as TEN-T or cohesion policy.
-Research focuses on methodologies and tools to estimate the impacts of polices and technologies on economic or regional patterns.
+Economic and regional impacts occur mainly through the mechanisms of cost savings and improved accessibility, as a result of various EU policy measures, such as TEN-T or cohesion policy.
+Research focuses on methodologies and tools to estimate the impacts of policies and technologies on economic or regional patterns.

-Research on equity impacts of transport strategies focuses on meeting the special needs of groups such as those on low incomes, the elderly, the disabled, and those living in deprived areas.
+Research on equity impacts of transport strategies focuses on meeting the needs of groups such as those on low incomes, the elderly, the disabled, and those living in deprived areas.
 Social inclusion primarily concerns accessibility for those without a car and people with impaired mobility.
-Research aims at increasing accessibility for employment, shopping, leisure and other activities for people from different locations, and with differing availability of transport.
+Research aims at increasing access to employment, shopping, leisure and other activities for people from different locations, and with differing access to transport.